AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 #### Detailed Timing Descriptors (18 Byte Descriptors)

 Defined in [E-EDID][E-EDID] section 3.10, there are 4 possible descriptors which can be provided.
-The first, _Prefered Timing Mode_ is an obligation and MUST have a `urn:x-nmos:cap:meta:preference` value of `100`.
-Any Detailed Timing Descriptors in [CTA-861][CTA-861] Extension BLock (section 7.2.1) MUST follow the mapping.
+The first, _Preferred Timing Mode_ is an obligation and MUST have a `urn:x-nmos:cap:meta:preference` value of `100`.
+Any Detailed Timing Descriptors in [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.

 The mapping is defined in section 3.10.2 and is applied as follows:

 - `urn:x-nmos:cap:format:interlace_mode` MUST be set according to _Signal Interface Type_ defined in table 3.22
 - `urn:x-nmos:cap:format:frame_width` MUST be _Horizontal Addressable Video in pixels_
 - `urn:x-nmos:cap:format:frame_height` MUST be calculated using the _Vertical Addressable Video in lines_ which MUST be multiplied by 2 when _Signal Interface Type_ indicates interlaced
-- `urn:x-nmos:cap:format:grain_rate` SHALL be accurately represented by
+- `urn:x-nmos:cap:format:grain_rate` is represented by
-  - `numerator` MUST be calculated using _Pixel Clock_
+  - `numerator` which MUST be calculated using _Pixel Clock_
-  - `denominator` MUST be calculated with _Horizontal Addressable Video in pixels_, _Horizontal Blanking in pixels_, _Vertical Addressable Video in lines_ and _Vertical Blanking in lines_
+  - `denominator` which MUST be calculated with _Horizontal Addressable Video in pixels_, _Horizontal Blanking in pixels_, _Vertical Addressable Video in lines_ and _Vertical Blanking in lines_

 #### 3 Byte CVT Codes